banderlog/opencv-python-inference-engine/README.md

 # opencv-python-inference-engine

-This is *Unofficial* pre-built OpenCV with inference engine module Python wheel.
+This is *Unofficial* pre-built OpenCV with the inference engine part of [dldt module](https://github.com/opencv/dldt/) package for Python.

 ## Installing from `pip3`